-Figure 13 points to significant β -convergence both before and after the creation of the euro area and until the onset of the crisis, and for both groups of countries.
-Thus, while there is no clear progress in reducing price level differentials across the noneuro economies, there is evidence of significant β -convergence among those countries, that is, of some reversion to "average" relative prices.
-That tendency appears to have been interrupted during the crisis years, as illustrated in Figure 13(c).
+Figure 13 points to significant $\beta$ -convergence both before and after the creation of the euro area and until the onset of the crisis, and for both groups of countries.
+Thus, while there is no clear progress in reducing price level differentials across the non-euro economies, there is evidence of significant $\beta$ convergence among those countries, i.e. of some reversion to "average" relative prices.
+That tendency appears to have been interrupted during the crisis years, as illustrated in Figure 13.c.